Twinklebear/tray/README.md

 parameters are listed below by the type string that selects them.
 - uniform - Selects a basic uniform sampler.
 A single ray is fired through the center of each pixel in the image.
 (Default)
 - stratified - Selects a stratified sampler which renders the image using some desired number of jittered samples per pixel.
-	- spp - specify the number of samples to be taken per pixel in x & y.
-Eg. if 2 is specified 4 samples will be take per pixle.
+	- spp - specify the number of samples to be taken per pixel

 Filters
 -